oomathias/atom-save-hooks/README.md

 `save-hooks` will recognize:

-- a `atom-save-hooks` property in `package.json`
+- a `on-save` property in `package.json`
-- a `.atomsavehooksrc` file in JSON or YAML format
+- a `.onsaverc` file in JSON or YAML format
-- a `atom-save-hooks.config.js` file exporting a JS object
+- a `on-save.config.js` file exporting a JS object

 All defined tasks will run regardless of the exit code